 If you think your friend may be in danger or at risk of hurting themselves or someone else, seek help from a trusted adult or emergency mental health service immediately.
 Call 000 to reach emergency services and also tell someone you trust.

-It can be pretty scary and intense to see someone you care about experiencing depression.
+It can be pretty scary and intense to see someone you care about experiencing depression or anxiety.
 You can be there for your friend, but it’s equally important to do things that keep you well.
 By taking care of yourself, you’ll be in a better place mentally and physically, and this allows you to better support the people around you.

 Remember to do the following to make sure your own wellbeing is looked after:

 - Monitor your mood.
-You might be really worried about a friend with depression, but it's important that you also monitor your own mood and stress levels.
+You might be really worried about your friend, but it's important that you also monitor your own mood and stress levels.
 This could include rating your mood out of ten each day, to track how you're doing.

 - Don't give up the things you enjoy.
 Always make sure you've got the time to do your favourite things.